‘Swing Time’, Part One, Chapter 2

 SNOWY

 So?
 SO?!!!
 Can’t you grasp the seriousness of the situation?
 Those two have already met Judy Garland and Mickey Rooney!
 Big blooper for our grand plans!
 What are we going to do now?
-We can’t show ourselves to Judy and Mickey now!
+We can’t show ourselves to Judy and Mickey!

 PUGSLEY